 Federal Student Aid Regulations

-You need to make satisfactory academic progress in order to continue receiving federal student aid.
-In other words, you have to make good enough grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree or certificate in an appropriate time period.
+Satisfactory academic progress is required to continue receiving federal student aid.
+In other words, you have to make good grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree or certificate in an appropriate time period.
 This policy applies to all Title IV and non-Title IV recipients and failed SAP can disqualify students from other non-federal aid.

 Students on SAP Warning or SAP Suspension are not meeting the SAP standards.
 Find out more about the SAP statuses, and how SAP is determined on this page.